paglobal/augmented-tabflow/README.md

 ### Important

+- remove focus from sidebar after activating tab
-- maybe implement a feature to export tab or tab group to any arbitrary bookmark folder
+- consider implementing a feature to export tab or tab group to any arbitrary bookmark folder
 - collapse tree items when done with exporting tab or tab group
 - fix different bookmark ids on different machines problem
-- all newly created tab groups should be hoisted down
+- maybe all newly created tab groups should be hoisted down
 - migrate fully to JSX
 - remember windows of tabs and tab groups
-- allow selection of different augmented tabflow sessions folder
-- keep already active tab open after session switch
+- maybe keep already active tab open after session switch
 - consider adding button to "look inside" tab groups and import individual tabs
 - load all stub pages on startup to fix icon and title issue
-- fix dialog overflow issue that occurs on larger widths
-- consider increasing the maximum width
 - make session trees and other dialog trees react to the necessary app state changes
-- open changelog page on extension update
 - fix favicon nonsense with `keyed` directive
 - fix perpetual loading states of tab icons
 - implement recently closed tab groups feature